maxjo020418/Dockerina/agentica-dockerina/server/README.md

 11. **\[RESOLVED\] - added sentinel to monitor tools calls and fix broken tool calls (@toolCallFallback and more)** plus, one tool call at a time is enforced, not multiple tool calls at once to avoid context filling and confusion

-12. if functions are canceled(via `OllamaCancel`) the chat ends abruptly(only think block @ call process), perhaps fallback to `OllamaDescribe` and explain or end convo gracefully.
+12. if functions are canceled(via `OllamaCancel`) the chat ends abruptly(only think block @ call process), perhaps fallback to `OllamaDescribe` and explain(structured feedback from OllamaCancel) or end convo gracefully.

 ---